solid/solidproject.org/pages/home.md

     </div>
     <div class="col-xs-12 col-sm-12 col-md-7 col-lg-7">
       <div class="info-card">
-        <h3 class="title">Your Online Identitification </h3>
+        <h3 class="title">Your online Identity </h3>
         <p class="info">
-          To use Solid you need a WebID from an identity provider.
-Unlike the sign-in-with... services of today your WebID lets you connect to anyone else using Solid no matter who their WebID provider is.
-Similar to email, no matter the email address of the other person you will be able to send a message without them needing to sign up for a new email.
-When you sign in with a WebID only you and where you sign in knows about it.
-You are free to have more than one WebID from various providers, for example one for work and one for personal life if you choose.
-Get started by [signing up for a WebID](https://github.com/solid/solid.github.io/blob/master/pages/use.md) or scroll down to learn more about Pods.
+         Login with WebID to use Solid.
+Similar to email, WebID allows you to connect to anyone else no matter who their identity provider.
+With WebID login online you and where you sign in knows about it.
+[Get started](https://solidproject.org/use-solid) by signing up for a WebID.
         </p>
       </div>
     </div>